julpar/career-switch-defi/README.md

 $ php test.php
 ```

-That was fun, isn't it?
+That was fun, wasn't it?

 ## 🐞 Debugging